About Israel Brief

 The Daily Brief

-Frequency: Daily, Sunday–Friday *
+Frequency: Daily, Sunday–Thursday

-Access: Paid (Thursdays open)
+Access: Paid access (Thursdays fully open)

 The core product.

-Each daily brief delivers:
+Each edition delivers:

-• Inside Israel — law, politics, cohesion, governance capacity
+• Inside Israel: law, politics, cohesion, governance capacity

-• Israel and the World — diplomacy, alliances, lawfare, pressure
+• Israel and the World: diplomacy, alliances, lawfare, pressure

-• Briefly Noted — what matters, fast
+• Briefly Noted: what matters, fast

-• Developments to Watch — early-warning indicators
+• Developments to Watch: early-warning indicators

 This is not a recap.
 It is a live field brief answering three questions: What happened?
 Why does it matter?
 What comes next?